Lecture via Zoom

 In English + simultaneous translation into German + DGS + English audio description + english subtitles

-Jess Thom and Noa Winter's conversation takes place online in English spoken language with English audiodescription.
-There are English subtitles and a translation into German Sign Language by Oya Ataman.
-The conversation will go on for 60 minutes, followed by a 30-minute-long Q&A. The conversation is as relaxed as your home environment: Make yourself comfortable and adjust the sound volume and light level on your computer to your needs.
+The online lecture will go on for 30 minutes, followed by a 15-minute-long Q&A. The online lecture is as relaxed as your home environment: Make yourself comfortable and adjust the sound volume and light level on your computer to your needs.
 If you want, you can turn on and off during the show, retreat to another room for a break or simply close your laptop.
 Silence is, of course, not obligatory.
+Jess Thom gives the lecture in English spoken language with English audiodescription.
+There are English subtitles and a translation into German Sign Language by Oya Ataman.
 The information on accessibility is continuously updated.
-If you have any questions or require further information, please contact email@example.com or 030 29 87 00 35.
+If you have any questions or require further information, please contact Gina Jeske at firstname.lastname@example.org or 030 27 89 00 35.

 Jess Thom is co-founder of Touretteshero and may or may not lead a secret double life as a superhero.
 Artist, playworker, and expert fundraiser, Jess currently helps coordinate a large play project in South London.
 Jess has had tics since she was a child but wasn’t diagnosed with Tourettes until she was in her twenties.
 With some encouragement from her friends, Jess decided to turn her tics into a source of imaginative creativity and the Touretteshero project was born.

 WITH Jess Thom simultaneous translation into German Barbara Kagon, Jil Richter DGS TRANSLATION Oya Ataman, Katharina Cordts english subtitles Veerle Haverhals

 Supportet by the Capital Cultural Fund.
 Media partner: taz. die tageszeitung.